fteodoro803/melbourne-pt-widget/README.md

 - Appearance
   - for Android --> Material
   - for Apple --> Cupertino
+- Show Disruptions from the Departures (expands=All)

 ### Testing
-- PyTest
-- apiTests.py
+- Mockito?
-  - Can't really do tests on valid/invalid URLS, since that's done by the API, but include these responses as tests maybe???
-  - Maybe some tests for, if the site is down or something
+  - Learn how to mock
+  - To test how the UI behaves, without reliance on the API

 ### Decisions
 - Every variable will be of String type, because the API handles the numbers in strings